Restaurant Brighton's guide to

 If you’re looking for a central venue that’s well placed between the North Laine and Brighton Lanes, the Al Duomo is one for you.
 It’s right next to the Pavillion Gardens with outdoor seating for sunny days.
 Inside there’s plenty of room extending over two floors.
 They’re one of the longest serving Italian restaurants in the city and make everything fresh and from scratch.
 Dogs welcome inside and out.

 If you’re looking for a dog-friendly venue in Seven Dials and you’ve landed on Brighton Cocktail Company, then you’ve hit the jackpot!
-This restaurant/bar has a secluded courtyard for alfresco dining with pooch.
-They serve only the best quality and most sustainable modern European small plates, sharing platters (and dog treats for pooch).
-If you’re inclined there is a magnificent selection of independent spirit brands for cocktail masterpieces, local wines, craft beers and ciders (not for pooch) for you to enjoy.
+This restaurant/bar has a secluded courtyard for alfresco dining with your pooch.
+They serve only the best quality dishes including flatbread pizzas and indulgent sharing boards (and dog treats for your furry friend).
+If you’re inclined, there is a magnificent selection of independent spirit brands for cocktail masterpieces, local wines, craft beers, and ciders (not for pooch) for you to enjoy.
 On the weekends, they serve brunch, and there are often unique and inclusive events to join in on.

 Vios Cafe, the Mediterranean haven in the Lanes, is the perfect spot to unwind with your furry friend.
 Dogs are welcomed inside the calming cafe, surrounded by beautiful plants and cosy warm tones.
 Alternatively, enjoy a seat on their terrace, observing the world pass by.
 Vios is happy to provide a refreshing bowl of water for your pup, and there might even be a delightful dog treat waiting.